Introduction of Dragon1 as BPM Tool

 Screenshot of a Process Architecture Landscape

-In the Visual Designer you can work with Visual Items (i.e. Data-Shape Placeholders).
+In the Visual Designer, you can work with Visual Items (i.e., Data-Shape Placeholders).
 With Visual Items, you can create templated visualizations, so if your model changes, the information on the business process visualization is automatically updated without you having to alter the visualization.

-In Visual Designer you can create your vector shapes for business processes and add icons to the process shape that take a certain color, shape, or size, depending on values in your business process model.
+In Visual Designer, you can create your vector shapes for business processes and add icons to the process shape that take a certain color, shape, or size, depending on values in your business process model.

-You can design Migration Scenario Animation of Business Process in the Visual Designer and let play by other users (like managers) in the Viewer.
+You can design Migration Scenario Animation of Business Process in the Visual Designer and let it play by other users (like managers) in the Viewer.

-Suppose you want to automate the steps of a process and put them in the cloud in a controllable way, you can view that as animation.
+Suppose you want to automate the steps of a process and put them in the cloud in a controllable way.
+You can view that as animation.
 With this, you may address the concerns of many stakeholders and satisfy them with what you show and how you control the risks.

 4. Publish your Clickable Business Process Model Map in your EA Atlas

 The Enterprise Architecture Atlas is meant to publish your business process models and business process architecture visualizations.
-In the Visual Designer and the Architecture Repository you have created content, in the EA Atlas, you can present it to anyone you give access to without them having access to design scribbles or other parts.
+In the Visual Designer and the Architecture Repository, you have created content; in the EA Atlas, you can present it to anyone you give access to without them having access to design scribbles or other parts.
 It is the showroom versus the garage.

 This is an example screenshot of the first page of an interactive Process Architecture Design Book that was published in the EA Atlas.

-On the platform, you as an Analyst, Architect, or CIO can create an interactive concept design book in the Visual Designer and publish it in the EA Atlas showing and communicating the processes architecture, needs, issues, requirements, strategy, and solution design created with BPMN.
+On the platform, you as an Analyst, Architect, or CIO can create an interactive concept design book in the Visual Designer and publish it in the EA Atlas, showing and communicating the processes architecture, needs, issues, requirements, strategy, and solution design created with BPMN.

 5. Make your Business Processes searchable and findable in your Enterprise Search